Leighton01/physical-activity-motivation/README.md

 File guide:

-11484265_Dissertation.pdf final report
+11484265_Dissertation.pdf contains the final report

-data.R data loading and cleaning
+data.R contains data loading and cleaning

-SEM.R SEM specification and estimation
+SEM.R SEM contains model specification and estimation

-LCA.R latent profile modelling
+LCA.R contains latent profile modelling

-Visualization.R tables and figures used in the report
+Visualization.R contains all tables and figures used in the report